-Links between study programme outcomes and course outcomes, content, criteria of learning achievement evaluation achievement evaluation Course outcomes Criteria of learning achievement evaluation To critically reflect on the concept of the management of education and its interpretations.
-A student holistically and critically evaluates the concepts and processes of the management of education and the quality management of education.
-To holistically evaluate the implications of the perspective of the common good for the management of educational organizations.
-A student critically reflects on the conformity of the management of education and quality management processes and their results with the requirements of the common good.
-To systematically evaluate the perspectives of changing the mission and strategies of educational organizations.
-1 To critically evaluate the human resource management and development processes of educational organizations.
-A student holistically evaluates the human resource management and development processes of educational organizations.
+Links between study programme outcomes and course outcomes, content, criteria of learning achievement evaluation achievement evaluation Study programme outcomes Course outcomes Criteria of learning achievement evaluation 1.
+To investigate and evaluate To critically reflect on the concept of the management of education and its interpretations.
+A student holistically and critically evaluates the concepts and processes of the management of education and the quality management of education. complex educational phenomena from monodisciplinary, interdisciplinary, multidisciplinary, and To holistically evaluate the implications of the perspective of the common good for the management of educational organizations.
+A student critically reflects on the conformity of the management of education and quality management processes and their results with the requirements of the common good. interdisciplinary perspectives relevant to the problems and perspectives of changing the mission and strategies of educational A student critically and systematically evaluates the mission and strategies of educational organisations, assessing their development, implementation and future prospects. challenges of pre- school, pre-primary, primary, lower secondary, secondary To critically evaluate the human resource management and development processes of educational organizations.
+A student holistically evaluates the human resource management and development processes of educational organizations. education, vocational training, higher education, adult learning, non- formal education, special pedagogy, and sports education by presenting research-based conclusions.
 To holistically evaluate the methodological approaches, instruments and perspectives of their application in the management of education quality.
 A student critically evaluates and researches educational quality management processes and instruments.
-Course outcomes To critically reflect on the concept of the management of education and its interpretations.
-To holistically evaluate the implications of the perspective of the common good for the management of educational organizations.
-To systematically evaluate the perspectives of changing the mission and strategies of educational organizations.
-To critically evaluate the human resource management and development processes of educational organizations.
-To holistically evaluate the methodological approaches, instruments and perspectives of their application in the management of education quality.